dh85/SpotifyWebAPI/Sources/SpotifyKit/Documentation.docc/SecurityGuide.md

 - Manage `wrappingKey` via a secure source (Keychain, KMS, environment secret).
 Never check it into source control.
 - Rotate keys periodically and support migrating existing ciphertexts.
-- Combine this with the directory-permission hardening already enforced by ``Auth/RestrictedFileTokenStore``.
+- Combine this with the directory-permission hardening already enforced by ``RestrictedFileTokenStore``.
 - The sample uses [Swift Crypto](https://github.com/apple/swift-crypto) so it works the same on Apple and Linux.